Kongsberg Colt: Production

 As production start was slow, some Model 1911s were bought from Colt USA.
 Four hundred pistols were shipped to Norway for the Royal Norwegian Navy in 1915, 300 more pistols were shipped in 1917 for the Norwegian Army.
 Price was US$18.50 per piece.

 The first test production at Kongsberg Våpenfabrikk in Norway occurred in 1917 and 95 pistols were finished and wrongly stamped "COLT AUT.
 PISTOL M/1912".
 These pistols were identical to the Colt M1911 except for a minor detail on the hammer checkering.
 100 pistols were ordered, but 5 were rejected during production.
 The serial range was from 1 to 95.
 Number 2 was stolen from Norwegian Armed Forces Museum in 1978.

 Kongsberg Våpenfabrikk was ready to start mass production in 1918.
 One significant change was now made.
 The slide-stop was extended down and back to make it easier to operate.
 This change required a cut-out in the left stock.
-This change had been suggested in 1916, but did not materialize on the production pistols before in 1918.
+This change had been suggested in 1916, but did not materialize on the production pistols before 1918.
 The new version had the left side of the slide stamped "11.25 m/m AUT.
 PISTOL M/1914.", which was correct as the adoption of the gun was approved in 1914.
 Most of the pistols that had been marked "1912" were recalled to the factory to have the "new" slide stop installed.

-Production went on, and 22,311 pieces were made before 1940, including the 1917 test-run).
+Production went on, and 22,311 pieces were made before 1940, including the 1917 test-run.

 During the German occupation of Norway (1940–1945), manufacture of the pistol, given the designation Pistole 657(n), was continued under German control.
 The Waffenamt acceptance mark (WaA84) was added in 1945 and only those 920 pistols produced that year were ever Waffenamt-marked.
 It is not likely that any of these Waffenamt-marked pistols ever saw any action during World War II as the first one, serial# 29615, was delivered March 29, 1945 and the last one, serial# 30534, was delivered on 5 May 1945 just before liberation of Norway.

-In total, approximately 8200 pistols were made during German occupation (serials 22312-30534).
+Approximately 8200 pistols were made during German occupation (serials 22312-30534).
 All of them were delivered to AOK Norwegen (Army) except 700 that were delivered to Maza Norwegen (Navy).